gaperton/React-MVx/docsource/05_Data-bound controls.md

 );
 ```

-Custom tags mentioned in this guide are available as `react-mvx/tags`.
-As it's hard to come up with the general solution for inline errors indication, this file is rather intended to be used as a starting boilerplate for your controls.
+There are the set of pre-defined linked UI controls in `react-mvx/tags` modules.
+Inline error indication is rather project-dependent, thus this file is intended to be used as a reference and starting boilerplate for your controls.

 ```javascript
 import { Input } from 'react-mvx/tags'
 ```

-### Text input controls
+## Text input controls

 `tags.jsx` contains wrappers for standard `<input>` and `<textarea>` tags,
   which consume linked strings.
 These wrappers add `invalid` class to enclosed HTML element if an error is present in the link,